PikalaxALT/aoc2024/README.md

 ## Set up data

+Copy the examples from [the server](https://adventofcode.com/2024) in `data/examples`.
+Identify each file simply by the day number eg. `1.txt`.

 Save your test cases from [the server](https://adventofcode.com/2024) in `data/testcases`.
 Identify each file simply by the day number eg. `1.txt`.

 ## To run